mhered/cpp_100daysofcode/code/Day053_18-05-23/Tello/README.md

 2. Download the example `main.cpp` from https://github.com/mcx/tello/tree/master/example/src/
 3. Note: compiling failed with message `usr/include/c++/9/thread:126: undefined reference to 'pthread_create'`.
 I fixed it adding `"-lpthread"` to `"args":` in `tasks.json`, see here: https://stackoverflow.com/questions/1662909/undefined-reference-to-pthread-create-in-linux

-To connect to Tello:
+Note: to connect the Tello drone to the laptop:
-1. Switch on Tello with side button
+1. Switch on the Tello drone pressing the side button
-2. Connect the laptop to `TELLO-EFD008` WIFI network and wait for blinking yellow light
+2. Connect the laptop to `TELLO-EFD008` WIFI network and wait for a blinking yellow LED in the Tello drone

+## The task

-Implement a simple manu to launch 3 different basic demos:
+Implement a simple menu to launch 3 different basic demos:
-* `void demo_fly()` automatically take off, turn left and right and land, with suitable waits in between.
+* `void demo_fly()` - automatically take off, turn left and right and land, with suitable waits in between.
-* `void demo_cam()` switch on the Tello camera and stream video to the laptop, using OpenCV
+* `void demo_cam()` - switch on the Tello camera and stream video to the laptop, using OpenCV
-* `void demo_key()` implement basic control for the Tello with the laptop keyboard: take off, move up/down, rotate left/right and land.
+* `void demo_key()` - implement basic control for the Tello with the laptop keyboard: take off, move up/down, rotate left/right and land.

 Even though I was not able to get the third demo working I call it a day: it is very late and I have exhausted three batteries.
 Tomorrow more!

 ## Other C++ Tello libraries